kubesail/create-node-app/README.md

 # Create Node App

 Create Node apps with no build configuration.
 Inspired by and based on [create-react-app](https://github.com/facebook/create-react-app).
-This tool lets you create an app in a single command which closely follows [The Twelve Factors](https://12factor.net) of web application development.
+In a single command, this tool lets you create an app which closely follows [The Twelve Factors](https://12factor.net) of web application development.

 ## What's included?